nyggus/easycheck/tests/doctests/example_1_doctest.rst

 Example 1: Use checkit in code
 ------------------------------

-The basic aim of checkit is to provide you with quick-to-use, simple and readeable assertion-like functions to make sure that particular conditions you are interested in are met.
-They are assert-like because what you do is indeed similar to what the assert expression does, since the functions (i) check a condition, (ii) do nothing when it's met, but (iii) raise an exception when it is not.
-However, checkit differs from assertions in one significant functionality: Unlike when using the :code:`assert` expression, you can raise any error you want.
-What is perhaps more important, you are not supposed to use the assert expression in code outside of testing, but you can do so with the checkit assert-like functions - in fact, they are designed to be used that way.
+The basic aim of checkit is to provide you with quick-to-use, simple and readable assertion-like functions to make sure that particular conditions you are interested in are met.
+They are assert-like because what you do is indeed similar to what the assert expression does, since the functions

+* check a condition
+* do nothing when it's met, but
+* raise an exception when it is not

 Of course, checkit is to help you when Python does not handle a particular situation.
 For example, it does so when you're trying to divide a number by zero, so you need not use checkit then.
 But there is a plethora of various situations which you want to handle.